AaronHutchinson/Grim-Dawn-Save-Decryption/README.md

 * I haven't updated `decryptquests.cc` or `decryptstash.java` and am unsure if I ever will.

 **Major changes** from original version:
-* updated "version number" checks throughout to match current GD encoding versions
+* updated "version number" checks throughout to match current GD encoding versions.
 * to help with debugging and out of my own curiosity, I wrote primitive print functions for many of the classes to actually see what the data is.
 * exception handling was updated to report more information about where runtime errors occur.
 * changed a few variable names to be more accurate or descriptive about what information they're holding.
 * `decrypt-player.cpp`:
   * an additional byte "3" is read after the header
+  * `character_info`: the variable `lootMode` was changed to an array, which holds the new loot filter data.
-  * `character_stash` was updated to read/write multiple stash tabs, as AoM changed personal stash to have multiple tabs
+  * `character_stash`: updated to read/write multiple stash tabs, as AoM changed personal stash to have multiple tabs.
-  * `ui_settings` reads/writes an additional 10 integers at the end of the block.
+  * `ui_settings`: reads/writes an additional 10 integers at the end of the block.
 The usage/interpretation of these integers is unknown to me, and in all of my testing all but the last were equal to 4294967295.
-  * `play_stats` reads/writes some additional data along with 13 bytes, which it seems are related to Shattered Realm.
+  * `play_stats`: reads/writes some additional data along with 13 bytes, which it seems are related to Shattered Realm.
 * `decrypt-transfer.cpp`:
-  * an additional byte "3" is read just before reading the sacks
+  * an additional byte "3" is read just before reading the sacks.

 **Acknowledgments**:
 * Nearly all credit goes to "Christopher" of https://www.lost.org.uk, as (as far as I know) they wrote the original file.
 I merely updated it.